-Thanksgiving events in Chicago
+Thanksgiving in Chicago 2019 Guide

 Whether you're stopping through to visit family or sticking around because it's the city you call home, Chicago is an amazing place to celebrate Thanksgiving.
 You'll find the usual array of Turkey Day events, including a parade in the Loop and a Turkey Trot that departs from Lincoln Park.
 Aftter a hearty meal, you can catch a concert, go ice skating or head to some of Chicago's best shops to snag Black Friday deals.
 And if you're still hungry, secure a reservation at one of the city's best restaurants.
 Make your Thanksgiving in Chicago special with our guide to events, pies, the parade and more seasonal traditions.